 Recently we spoke to Peter Otter, Manager at the LiveWell Dementia Hub in Thornaby.

 Peter talked to us about what the centre offers, the organisations and delivery partners based there, the challenges of COVID and why knowing more about dementia - whatever your age - is important.

 The LiveWell Dementia Hub, which is run by Stockton-on-Tees Borough Council, provides an informal and welcoming setting and offers people a first point of contact for information about dementia and what support is available across Stockton-on-Tees.

 Alongside information and advice, the venue also hosts a range of activities, delivered by partners from the NHS and voluntary sector.
 This includes social events, cognitive stimulation therapy, carers courses and one-to-one appointments with a range of professionals.

 During the pandemic, 80% of young people identified that their mental health had deteriorated.
 Many others also suffered from anxiety and stress – meaning they found it hard to cope with months in isolation.

 However, one Stockton-based project has been helping local children overcome times of uncertainty by giving them a platform to express their feelings and suggest coping mechanisms while at home.

 Bright Minds Big Futures (BMBF), which is managed by Stockton-on-Tees Borough Council, worked with representatives from Public Health to tackle topics like anxiety and depression, so that the young group could give a professional insight in to how their peers could manage emotional wellbeing.

-We want to tell people YOUR story of what it has been like living through the last 15 months and what you have done that has helped you to get through it.
+We want to tell people YOUR story of what it has been like living through the pandemic and what you have done that has helped you to get through it.